How to set up a rate build up

 B. Warning messages

 The 'Flags' section contains coloured flags of all issues in the rate build .
 This is a safeguard to ensure nothing gets missed from a product and can also act as search filters within the rate build up data.
+You can also use the search box to filter the rate build up products.

 For example: If you have a material item which is missing a price within in a large assessment, by clicking the red flag within the 'Issues' section, it will filter the rate build up and take you straight to the missing price for a price update.